Minimal Terracini loci in projective spaces: Rational normal curves

 Recall that each $T_i$ is smooth.
 For any $p\in T_i$ let $L_i(p)$ denote the tangent line of $T_i$ at $(p)$.
 Take $p\in \mathrm{Sing}(T)$ and let $T_{i_1}, \dots T_{i_k}$, $k\ge 2$, be the irreducible components of $T$ passing through $p$.
 Since $n=n_1+\cdots +n_s$ and $p_a(T)=0$, the $k$ lines $L_{i_1}(p),\dots ,L_{i_k}(p)$ through $p$ span a $k$-dimensional linear space (such a singularity is often called a seminormal or a weakly normal curve singularity).

 An irreducible component $T_i$ of $T$ is said to be a {\it final component} if $\#(T_i\cap \mathrm{Sing}(T)) =1$.
-Since $s\ge 2$, $T$ has at least $2$ final components (e.g. $T_1$ and $T_s$ for any good ordering of the irreducible components of $T$), but it may have many final components (e.g. for some $T$ with $s\ge 3$ we may have $\#\mathrm{Sing}(T_i) =1$ for all $i\ge 2$ and there is one $T$, unique up to a projective transformation, formed by $n$ lines through the same point).
+Since $s\ge 2$, $T$ has at least $2$ final components (e.g. $T_1$ and $T_s$ for any good ordering of the irreducible components of $T$), but it may have many final components (e.g. for some $T$ with $s\ge 3$ we may have {$\#(T_i\cap\mathrm{Sing}(T)) =1$} for all $i\ge 2$ and there is one $T$, unique up to a projective transformation, formed by $n$ lines through the same point).

 \begin{remark} Take a (reducible) rational normal curve $T\subset \PP^n$.
 Since $h^1(\Oo_T)=0$, the exact sequence gives $h^2(\Ii _T)=0$.
-Since $h^1(\Ii _T(1))=0$, the Castelnuovo-Mumford Lemma gives that the homogeneous ideal of $T$ is generated by quadrics.
-Thus $T$ is scheme-theoretically cut out by quadric. \end{remark}
+Since $h^1(\Ii _T(1))=0$, the Castelnuovo-Mumford Lemma {implies} that the homogeneous ideal of $T$ is generated by quadrics.
+Thus $T$ is scheme-theoretically cut out by quadrics. \end{remark}

 \begin{lemma} Fix $n\ge 2$, $d\ge4$.
 Let $T$ be a reducible rational normal curve in $\PP^n$ and $S\in S(\PP^n,x)$ such that $S\subset T_{\reg}$ and $\langle S\rangle =\PP^n$.
 If $2x\ge dn+2$, then $S\in \TT(n,d;x)$. \end{lemma}